monodot/fuse-demos/README.md

 **NOTE: These scripts come without warranty, and most definitely should NOT be used in a production environment.**

 - **ansible-playbook-fuse** - (Git submodule) Ansible roles for provisioning JBoss Fuse servers
-- **fuse-patch** - a very brief guide to the JBoss Fuse patching process
+- **fuse-patching** - a very brief guide to the JBoss Fuse patching process
 - **fuse-standalone** - Provisions a single Fuse instance on AWS and (optionally) deploys some demo features

+## Pre-requisites

+Check that you have satisfied this requirements first before running the playbooks:

+- Ansible - I use `pip install ansible`
+- Download the appropriate JBoss Fuse distribution (zip) and copy to `/tmp`

+(Optionally) If you're using the playbooks to create EC2 instances on AWS:

+- Get the `aws` command line tool for your operating system, then use `aws configure` to set up your AWS access keys
+- Edit the `ansible.cfg` file and set the location of your private key for SSHing to your EC2 instances

 ## Notes on using AWS with these demos